Kansas State University

 Kansas State University 302 Seaton Hall

 920 N 17th St

 Manhattan, KS 66506

-Originally from Manhattan, Kansas, Lewis has spent more than half her life abroad—working, living, and traveling across 35 countries and 6 continents.
+Originally from Manhattan, Kan., Lewis has spent more than half her life abroad—working, living and traveling across 35 countries and 6 continents.

 M.I.S. in International Studies with specialization in Peace and Conflict Resolution, University of Queensland, Australia, 2012

 B.A. in Modern Languages with specialization in Spanish, Kansas State University, 2005

 B.A. in Women's Studies, Kansas State University, 2005